dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 <!--TODO-code: Would be good to test, but I think would require a dfx call to add new wasm
 to SNS-W, otherwise this is complicated?
-#### 10. Repeatedly test upgrading the SNS canister(s)
-Finally, if there are new blessed deployments of the SNS canisters, you can upgrade the SNS canisters by an SNS proposal.
-To make such a proposal, you can use the following dfx command:
 -->